-The Penn State squads to be recognized by the NCAA are: Nittany Lion basketball, field hockey, softball and women's tennis.
-All four teams earned APR scores in the top 10 percent nationally for their respective sport during the 2008-09 academic year.
+The Penn State squads recognized by the NCAA are: field hockey, women's cross country, women's golf and women's tennis.
+All four teams earned APR scores in the top 10 percent nationally for their respective sport during the 2010-11 academic year.

-The aggregate 2008-09 Academic Progress Rate data for all NCAA Division I institutions will be announced by early June.
+The aggregate 2010-11 Academic Progress Rate data for all NCAA Division I institutions will be announced later this month.

 The NCAA's APR is designed to track the academic progress of each student-athlete on scholarship at a particular institution.
 It accounts for eligibility, retention and graduation to provide a measure of each team's academic performance.